 How to Go from Union Island to St Vincent & Bequia

 Unless you have access to a sailing yacht, then there are 2 ways in which you can travel between Union Island and St Vincent.
 The quickest way to travel to St Vincent from Union Island is to fly.
-The cheapest way to travel from Union Island to St Vincent is to take one of the four times weekly ferries.
+The cheapest way to travel from Union Island to St Vincent is to take one of the ferries.
+Note that the ferries do not run every day, the schedules and details are below.

 Flying from Union Island to St Vincent